DETAILED ACTION

 Regarding claim 3, the limitations of “filter the EMG signal from the first ECG signal, and remove noise in addition to the EMG signal from the signal obtained by filtering the EMG signal, so as to obtain the second ECG signal” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
 For example, these limitations are nothing more than a medical professional receiving a print out of EMG and a first ECG signal, filtering values of the EMG signal on paper to remove noise and obtain the second ECG signal.
 The at least one processor is recited at a high-level of generality and amount to nothing more than parts of a generic computer.

 Regarding claim 4, the limitation of “in case that the intensity of the EMG signal is greater than or equal to a first reference value and the quality of the second ECG signal is less than or equal to a second reference value” is a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
 For example, these limitations are nothing more than a medical professional comparing print outs of the EMG and ECG signal to reference values.
-The limitation of “output a message indicating that the wearing state is an overly close contact state” amounts to certain methods of organizing human activity.
-For example, a medical professional verbally communicates to the patient that the wearing state is an overly close contact state.
+The limitation of “output a message indicating that the wearing state is the overly close contact state” amounts to certain methods of organizing human activity.
+For example, a medical professional verbally communicates to the patient that the wearing state is the overly close contact state.

 Regarding claim 5, the limitations of “output a message indicating that the wearing state is the overly close contact state and a re-measurement request message and output a guide on the re-wearing state based on the determination result” amount to certain methods of organizing human activity.
 For example, a medical professional verbally communicates to the patient a message about the wearing state and a guide on the re-wearing state.
 The judicial exception is not integrated into a practical application.
 In particular, claim 5 recites “obtain a third ECG signal using the first biometric sensor in response to the wearable device being worn on the user’s body based on a response to the re-measurement request message.”
 The first sensor amounts to pre-solution activity of data gathering.
 The first sensor has been shown to be well-understood, routine, and conventional as evidenced for claim 1.
 The limitations of “obtain a second EMG signal from the third ECG signal, obtain a fourth ECG signal by filtering the second EMG signal from the third ECG signal, determine a re-wearing state of the wearable device based on an intensity of the second EMG signal and a quality of the fourth ECG signal” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
 For example, these limitations are nothing more than a medical professional making determinations about further ECG signals based on print outs and filtering on paper, and using these determinations to determine a re-wearing state.